UPDATED: Teenage girl shot in Henrico neighborhood; Godwin High's lockdown has been lifted

-Henrico County police are canvassing the area of Gayton Forest West subdivision, near Godwin High School, after a teenage girl was shot Friday afternoon.
+A teenage girl was shot Friday afternoon outside of a home in Henrico County's Gayton Forest West subdivision, leading to a temporary lockdown of Godwin High School amid the search for the shooter.

-The girl has been taken to a hospital for treatment, according to Lt.
-Matt Pecka, a Henrico police spokesperson.
+The girl was taken to a hospital for treatment, Henrico police spokesperson Matt Pecka said.
+Police did not release information about her condition.

-Godwin High School, which had a football game scheduled for 7 p.m., is on lockdown, Pecka said.
-Godwin's principal said the game will not be played Friday but could be rescheduled.

-School officials are on-site to help reunite students with parents and guardians.

-The shooting occurred about 4:30 p.m. in the 1900 block of Hickoryridge Road, near Windingridge Drive.
-There was is a heavy police presence in the area Friday evening, searching for the shooter.
+The shooting occurred about 4:30 p.m. in the 1900 block of Hickoryridge Road, near Windingridge Drive and just east of Pump Road.
+There was a heavy police presence in the area Friday evening, searching for the shooter.

+Henrico police issued a description of the shooter on Twitter and said that he was considered to be armed.

 "HPD sending out reverse 9-1-1 to alert area residents of the suspect description," Henrico police wrote.
 "Younger black male, 5’8”, 125, wearing a 2-toned hooded sweatshirt with camouflage on the bottom.
 The suspect was further wearing a mask last seen on foot."

-Godwin High School Principal Leigh Dunavant wrote in an letter to parents that the school's students and staff were all safe.
+Godwin High School Principal Leigh Dunavant wrote in an letter to parents that the school's students and staff were all safe despite the school being on lockdown.

-"They're currently inside (locker room, fieldhouse, school, etc.) while Henrico Police investigate an afternoon shooting in a neighborhood not far from our school," she wrote.

-"I will continue to stay in touch this evening," she added.
-"Please stay close to your phone and email for updates."
+Just before 7:30 p.m., the lockdown was lifted.
+School personnel were on-site to help reunite students with parents and guardians.

+Godwin had a home football game scheduled for 7 p.m. against Henrico High School, but the game was called off.
+Dunavant said the game might be rescheduled.

 Anyone with information about the shooting should call Henrico police at (804) 501-5000 or Crime Stoppers at (804) 780-1000.